-NAMI is a wonderful organization that I have partnered with to do advocacy with some of my past films.
+The National Alliance on Mental Illness offers support, education and crisis help.
+It's a wonderful organization that I have partnered with to do advocacy work through some of my past films.
 Check out all they do.
 NAMI has local branches nationwide.
-They offer all sorts of support groups, and in fact, I used to attend one in Seattle when I was working on a film about my father, who had Schizophrenia, because I wanted to get support to help me process my complicated relationship with him.
+They offer all sorts of support groups and in fact, I used to attend one in Seattle when I was working on a film about my father who had Schizophrenia.
+I wanted to get support in processing my complicated relationship with him.

-1-800-662-HELP (4357) is a 24 hour free and confidential line to go to for treatment referral and information.
+1-800-662-HELP (4357) is a 24-hour free and confidential line to go to for treatment referral and information.

 Free, 24/7 support for those in crisis.
 Text 741741 from anywhere in the US to text with a trained Crisis Counselor.
 Crisis Text Line trains volunteers to support people in crisis.

 This organization is a resource that many youth and adults report using and feeling helped by.
 People who volunteer for CT receive 30 hours of training before they start and they volunteer for several hours a month.